ndz2103/ndz2103/README.md

 -->

 Welcome to my GitHub page!
-My name is Nick Zambrotta, a master's student studying Quantitative Methods in the Social Sciences at Columbia University.
-I am a social psychological researcher with interests in gender and sexual inequality in the workplace, specifically regarding promoting authenticity/identity expression and redefining roles as "masculine" or "feminine".
+My name is Nick Zambrotta, a Program Manager for the SINGO Lab at Columbia Bsiness School.
+As a skilled social science researcher with a MA in Quantitative Methods in the Social Sciences (QMSS) from Columbia University and BA in Psychology from Rutgers University, I understand the importance of extracting and communicating data insights to improve the lives of others.
+I am passionate about identifying ways to make the workplace more inclusive and engaging, especially when it comes to status differences in authentic self-expression, how status impacts in financial and employement outcomes, and how inclusive environments shape the way employees view and talk about their company.

+I have an advanced understanding of analytic techniques like linear and non-linear modeling, structural equation modeling, lagged analysis, natural language processing, social network analysis, and data visualization.
+Using these skills, I am able to accomplish ambitious goals and deliver high-quality work product in a timely manner.

 To get a sense of my professional experiences, please check out my [LinkedIn](https://www.linkedin.com/in/nzambrotta/) and up-to-date [CV](https://github.com/ndz2103/ndz2103/files/11297627/NZ_CV2023.pdf).
 Interested in my research or have questions?
 Feel free to reach out to me using my <a href = "mailto: ndz2103@columbia.edu">email</a>.

 # My Skills